yangchicken/a-general-LSTM-model/README.md

 The data used in this model is simulated data representing the forces and moments acting on a ship over time.
 The relationship between the predicted values and the true values is shown in the plots below.
 ![af](./figure/af.png)
 ![am](./figure/am.png)

+## Update

+Using pytorch to implement Transformer from scratch for "English-French" dataset machine translation,The model is built based on [DIVE INTO DEEP LEARNING](https://github.com/d2l-ai/d2l-zh)